Reinventing the Myth of “The Body Beautiful”

 ENOUGH IS ENOUGH!

 Now, I am not foolish enough to think that a change in our culture will happen overnight.
 I am not even sure if it will happen in my lifetime.
 But you know what?
-My models get it.
-My fans get it.
+My models “get it”.
+My fans “get it”.
 People are responding, people are thinking, people are growing.
-Little by little, were taking back control.
-Think for yourselves, its incredibly freeing.
-Cause change, its incredibly empowering.
+Little by little, we’re taking back control.

 Think for yourselves, it’s incredibly freeing.
 Cause change, it’s incredibly empowering.